 Seventh grade students are enrolled in a four class rotation; each class meets for one nine-week grading period.
 These hands-on classes include Art, Technology Education, Family and Consumer Science (FACS) and Keyboarding.
-Eighth grade students who are not in band or chorus are also enrolled in semester rotation classes.
+Based on availability in their schedule, eighth grade students are also enrolled in semester rotation classes.

 All seventh grade students are enrolled in Life Science.
 All eighth grade students are enrolled in Physical Science.

 Seventh grade students are enrolled in World Geography; eighth grade students will study United States History.